NVIDIA Isaac Sim

 Generating Synthetic Data for Training Perception Models

 Training perception models requires large and diverse datasets.
 Assembling these datasets can be costly, time-consuming, dangerous and even impossible for certain corner cases.
-By leveraging the synthetic data generation capabilities of Isaac Sim, developers can bootstrap the training task.
+By leveraging Omniverse Replicator for Isaac Sim, developers can bootstrap the training task.
 In the early phases of a project, synthetic data can accelerate proof of concepts or validate ML workflows.
 In later stages of a development cycle, real data can be augmented with synthetic data to reduce the time for training a production model.
 Isaac Sim has built in support for domain randomization allowing for changes in texture, colors, lighting, and placement.
 It also features support for different types of data including bounding boxes, depth, and segmentation.
 Developers can output the datasets in KITTI format making it easier to leverage NVIDIA’s TAO Toolkit.

 One of the key application areas for robots is for manipulators which can identify objects, pick them up and move them.
 In a modern factory or warehouse environment, manipulators can greatly increase the efficiency and throughput of handling and sorting materials.
 Issac Sim has built in examples of common tasks like filling bins and stacking bins.
 These python based examples can be modified to work for your custom tasks.
 The UR10, Frank Emika Panda (Leonardo), and the low-cost DofBot are manipulator robots supported in Isaac and can jumpstart your projects.